-Our expectations as to the future of the $TiO_2$ industry are based upon a number of factors beyond our control, including worldwide growth of gross domestic product, competition in the marketplace, solvency and continued operation of competitors, unexpected or earlier than expected capacity additions or reductions and technological advances.
+Our expectations as to the future of the TiO_2 industry are based upon a number of factors beyond our control, including worldwide growth of gross domestic product, competition in the marketplace, solvency and continued operation of competitors, unexpected or earlier than expected capacity additions or reductions and technological advances.
 If actual developments differ from our expectations, our results of operations could be unfavorably affected.

-We believe that our annual attainable production capacity for 2009 is approximately 532,000 metric tons.
-We expect our production volumes in 2009 will be significantly lower than our attainable capacity.
-We currently expect we will operate at 70% to 80% of our attainable production capacity in 2009.
+We believe our annual attainable production capacity for 2009 is approximately 532,000 metric tons.
+We expect our production volumes in 2009 will be significantly lower than our attainable capacity due to the production curtailments we implemented in the first half of the year.
+We currently expect we will operate at 75% to 80% of our attainable production capacity in calendar 2009.
 Our expected capacity utilization levels could be adjusted upwards or downwards to match changes in demand for our product.